Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

-Of course any constant may be chosen for the value of $\Dnomk$ in the case that the two lists of ingredients are incomparable.
+Notice that the distance between two systems is finite if and only if they are in the same generalized twisting index class (Definition~\ref{def_tic}).
 To state the main theorem we will have to first define the completion.